 The student's research Advisor holds the primary responsibility for providing the appropriate guidance and counsel essential to the scholarly development of the student.
 Based on the research interest and mutual consent of both students and advisor as well as any updated regulations decided by DPCG administration, each group of students is allocated to specific research supervisor at the end of the sixth semester.
-The advisor shall supervise the students' graduation project work and paper preparation and will chair the examining committee for the students' defense of their project and write up.
+The advisor shall supervise the students' graduation project work and paper preparation and will chair the a) Selection and registration of topics for B. Pharm Capstone Project: